Riley Price

-He previously played for the North Queensland Cowboys in the National Rugby League (NRL).
+He previously played for the Penrith Panthers and the North Queensland Cowboys in the NRL.

 Background

 Price was born in Hurstville, New South Wales while his father Steve, a Queensland and Australian representative, was playing for the Canterbury-Bankstown Bulldogs in Sydney.

 In 2005, Price moved to Auckland when his father joined the New Zealand Warriors.
 In Auckland, he played his first junior rugby league for the Mt Albert Lions.
 Price returned to Australia when he was 15 years old, living on the Sunshine Coast and playing rugby league for the Kawana Dolphins.
 After attending Mount Albert Grammar School while based in Auckland, Price continued his schooling at Caloundra State High School upon returning to Australia before graduating from Mountain Creek State High School in 2018.

 His uncle, Brent Tate, is also a former Queensland and Australian representative.
 His sister, Jamie-Lee Price, plays for Giants Netball in the Suncorp Super Netball and has represented Australia a member of the Diamonds netball squad.